 What Can We Do?

-This program is presented by the Asian American Arts Alliance (A4) and is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.
+This program is presented by the Asian American Arts Alliance (A4) and supported by public funds from the NYC Department of Cultural Affairs in partnership with the City Council.
 Special thanks to Council Members Christopher Marte and Sandra Ung.
+Projects supporting Palestinian creators and their communities and cross-cultural solidarities are supported by the Ford Foundation Center for Social Justice.

 This project is made possible with support from Prime Produce.